 - Churches and other places of worship sometimes host, or even arrange, support groups

-- Libraries and community centers either host support groups or offer relevant resources
+- Libraries and community centers often host support groups or offer relevant resources

-- Your city or county may have a local organization specifically for your addiction or disorder
+- Your city or county may have a local organization specifically for your addiction or diagnosis

-- Talking to other people who have been through similar experiences
+- Other people who have been through similar experiences may offer resources

 These days, there are a number of online resources that can help you find the right support group for you, or your friend or family member.
-Many of these websites, blogs, bulletin boards or social networks are frequently used by former addicts who share their stories in the hope that other people who need help will feel emboldened to get in touch and start attending group sessions.
+Many of these websites, blogs, bulletin boards, or social networks are frequently used by people in recovery who share their stories in the hope that other people who need help will feel emboldened to get in touch and start attending group sessions.

 Call Us Today

 Finding the way back from the depths of addiction can seem daunting and intimidating for you or your loved one, but it doesn’t need to be.
 Not only are there other people who have firsthand knowledge of what that feels like, but these people are also willing to share their lessons.
 Here at Black Bear Lodge, we know that recovery is a process, not simply an event.
 Contact us today to learn more about how support groups can augment your recovery process.

 1 Substance Abuse and Mental Health Services Administration.
 Self-Help Groups and Recovery.
 Jan 2009.